When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Performance and battery life

-Battery life is cited at 18 hours and, as with Series 7 and Series 8 we found that it would easily last the waking day (7am-11pm) with at least 20% or so remaining – that’s including at least 30 minutes of exercise.
-Of course, that still means you’ll need to charge it overnight and that’s where it’s at odds with Apple’s sleep tracking features because you’ll almost certainly need to charge it overnight unless you get into the habit of charging al desko.
+Battery life is cited at 18 hours and, as with Series 7 and Series 8 I found that it would easily last the waking day (7am-11pm) with at least 20% or so remaining – including at least 30 minutes of exercise.
+Of course, that still means you’ll need to charge it overnight, which is at odds with Apple’s sleep tracking features.
+You’ll almost certainly need to charge it overnight unless you get into the habit of charging al desko.

 There is a low power mode which can help a little when you’re getting towards the battery being empty.
 This can help a bit by taking juice away from non-core functions, but just as with other Apple Watches once you’re on the last 10% you’re on a road to a blank screen anyway.